The Ultimate Guide to Cable Railing Systems for Decks & Stairs

 2. Superior Durability (Marine-Grade Matters)

 Unlike wood, which rots, warps, and requires annual staining, stainless steel cable railing is built to last.
-However, not all steel is created equal.
+However, not all stainless steel is created equal.

 • Standard 304 Stainless: Good for indoors or dry climates.